NOAA-ORR-ERD/PyNUCOS/README.rst

 ::

-  In [24]: from unit_conversion import LatLongConverter
+  In [24]: from nucos import LatLongConverter

   In [25]: LatLongConverter.ToDecDeg(-45, 34, 12)
   Out[25]: -45.57